freqtrade/freqtrade/docs/telegram-usage.md

 },
 ```

-`buy` notifications are sent when the order is placed, while `buy_fill` notifications are sent when the order is filled on the exchange.
+`entry` notifications are sent when the order is placed, while `entry_fill` notifications are sent when the order is filled on the exchange.
 `exit` notifications are sent when the order is placed, while `exit_fill` notifications are sent when the order is filled on the exchange.
 `*_fill` notifications are off by default and must be explicitly enabled.
 `protection_trigger` notifications are sent when a protection triggers and `protection_trigger_global` notifications trigger when global protections are triggered.